 When the Hot Water Is No More

 There are few things in domestic life that are more jarring - and dreaded - than to be in the shower to suddenly find that there's no hot water.
-When a residential hot water heater suddenly passes on to the Great Appliance Beyond, it constitutes a real emergency.
+When a residential hot water heater suddenly passes on to the Great Appliance Beyond, that constitutes a real emergency.

 How long should yours last?

-According to Bob Vila,
+And according to Bob Vila,

 "A traditional tank-type water heater lasts an average of eight to 12 years.
 Inside the tank, an anode rod protects the interior lining by attracting all corrosive particles to itself through a process called electrolysis.
 When the rod has corroded to such an extent that it can no longer do its job, those particles settle at the bottom of the water tank, where they eventually destroy the lining.
 Once corrosion starts inside the tank, the water heater has entered into its final stage of life."